DelroyGayle/interview_exercise/README.md

 $ npm install
 ```

-Once this is complete, you should be good the run the code - check package.json for examples of what functions are alreasy defined.
+Once this is complete, you should be good to run the code - check package.json for examples of what functions are already defined.

 e.g.